-Students wishing to withdraw from a course must do so via "MyTSU".
-Athletes wishing to withdraw from a course must secure approval and signature from the Assistant Athletic Director for Academic Services and submit the proper form to the Records Office.
+Student wishing to withdraw from a course must do so via "myTSU".
+Athletes wishing to withdraw from a must secure approval and signature from their Athletic Advisor and submit the proper form to the Records Office.
+Withdrawal from Developmental Studies classes is prohibited except in extenuating circumstances and with approval of the Director.
 A student may receive a grade of "W" if he withdraws according to the time period listed the Class Schedule and/or the Academic Calendar which is listed on the web at www.tnstate.edu.
 If a student never attends a class officially registered for or stops attending class without officially withdrawing, that student will be assigned a final grade of "F."